ashhalsyed/ICS4U-Culminating/README.md

 ## How to Play

 - Use the mouse to navigate the menu and control the character.
-- You start with 3 lives and must suvive for 60 seconds.
+- You start with 3 lives and must survive for 60 seconds.
 - You lose a life if you hit a projectile OR incorrectly answer a multiple choice question

 ## Cheat